kyma-project/kyma-environment-broker/docs/08-02-deprovisioning-kyma-environment.md

 # Deprovision SAP BTP, Kyma runtime using KEB

-This tutorial shows how to deprovision SAP BTP, Kyma runtime (SKR) on Azure using Kyma Environment Broker.
+This tutorial shows how to deprovision SAP BTP, Kyma runtime on Azure using Kyma Environment Broker.

 ## Steps